softwaremill/bootzooka/README.md

 * _container:reload /_ - reloads application at context /
 * _~;container:start; container:reload /_ - runs container and waits for source code changes to automatically compile changed file and to reload it
 * _scalariform-format_ - execute Scalariform code formatter.
 More about it below in 'Keep code in shape' section
+* _jslint_ - execute JSLint JavaScript code quality checker.
+It prints results to the console and writes them in /target/jslint/results.xml

 ### Keep code in shape

 To keep code in shape we are using [Scalariform](https://github.com/mdr/scalariform) code formatter for Scala along with sbt plugin [Sbt-Scalariform](https://github.com/sbt/sbt-scalariform).
 We have intentionally disabled auto code-formatting during compile or test execution so to run formatter please use _sbt scalariform-format_ command.
 It checks code against various styling rules and applies all neccessary fixes.

+For JavaScript we are using [SBT JSLint Plugin](https://github.com/philcali/sbt-jslint) serving the same purpose.
+JSLint is executed during test phase.

 ## How to configure